 The aquarium is home to sea otters, sharks, jellyfish, sea horses, rays, starfish and octopus, while otters and sea lions can be spotted in the kelp forest-filled waves below.
 The shoreline here is also known for it’s humpback whale spotting opportunities April to November.

-Monterey can be tackled as a day trip from San Francisco, though most will take on as part of the incredible coastal drive through Carmel by Sea and down to Big Sur.
+Monterey can be tackled as a day trip from San Francisco, though most will take on a visit to Monterey as part of the incredible coastal drive through Carmel by Sea and down to Big Sur.

 How long do I need to road trip Northern California?